Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 By following this principle, you can:

-- keep reducers readable because they have a limited scope.
+- keep reducers readable because they have a limited scope
 - structure and define the functionalities of your application
-- facilitate the testing of your reducers
+- facilitate the testing

-Historically, this segmentation has allowed us to remove complete application areas without having imapcts on the entire codebase, just by deleting the `module` folder associated with the feature.
+Historically, this segmentation has allowed us to remove complete application areas without having impacts on the entire codebase, just by deleting the `module` folder associated with the feature.

 ### Proxy access to the state

 Now that your reducers have been placed in the functional `module`, you need to allow your components to access the state via `selector`.
 A `selector` is a function that has the `state` as a parameter, and retrieves its information.
+This can also allow you to select only the props needed for the component by decoupling from the state structure.

 ```js
 export const getUserName = ({ user: { lastName } }) => lastName